 Hedione

-Hedione is a synthetic fragrance aroma molecule, recently recognised for its pheromone like responses.
+Hedione by Firmenich is a synthetic fragrance compound widely used in perfumery, recently recognised for its pheromone like responses.

 Hedione is a widely used fragrance ingredient in the perfume industry.
 Its popularity stems from its ability to provide a fresh and airy scent.

-This compound, also known as methyl dihydrojasmonate, has a floral aroma with hints of jasmine and bergamot.
+This compound, also known as methyl dihydrojasmonate, has a soft, fresh, and slightly floral scent reminiscent of jasmine, but with a more delicate and transparent character.

 With its pleasant scent and performance benefits, Hedione continues to be a sought-after choice for perfumers worldwide.